CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 ### Overview

-While [classes](#class) within a schema define the data types and meanings of properties, properties do not take on particular values until a metadata is assigned (i.e. the class is "instatiated") to a particular entity within the 3D Tiles hierarchy.
-Property values may be assigned to entities as described in the sections below.
+While [classes](#class) within a schema define the data types and meanings of properties, properties do not take on particular values until a metadata is assigned (i.e. the class is "instatiated") as a particular metadata entity within the 3D Tiles hierarchy.
+Each metadata entity contains the name of the class that it is an instance of, as well as a dictionary of property values that correspond to the properties of that class.
+This common structure is defined in [metadataEntity.schema.json](./schema/metadataEntity.schema.json).

 Each property value assigned must be defined by a class property with the same alphanumeric property ID, with values matching the data type of the class property.
 An entity may provide values for only a subset of the properties of its class, but class properties marked `required: true` must not be omitted.

-Most property values are encoded as JSON within the entity to which they are assigned.
+Most property values are encoded as JSON within the entity.
 One notable exception is metadata assigned to [implicit tiles](#implicit-tile-properties), stored in a more compact binary form.

 ### Tileset Properties